digdeeproots/provable-refactorings/recipes/micro-step-helpers/extract-immediately-executed-lambda/cpp.md

 If it's not obvious that all code paths return, then back up and either [Eliminate Early Return/Continue/Break (fix link)](#) or try something different.

-# Optional: Convert variable to capture
+# Optional: Convert capture to parameter

 ## Given: